COSHH Explained: Control of Substances Hazardous to Health

 Guidance on Control of Substances Hazardous to Health can be found by visiting the Health and Safety Executive (HSE) website.

-Online training courses are an excellent way of raising awareness among your workforce.
-The EssentialSkillz Hazardous Substances (COSHH) eLearning course highlights the key responsibilities that employers and their workforce have in relation to hazardous substances.
+Online COSHH training courses are an excellent way of raising awareness among your workforce.
+The EssentialSkillz Hazardous Substances (COSHH) online course highlights the key responsibilities that employers and their workforce have in relation to hazardous substances and COSHH in the workplace.
 The online course explains what hazardous substances are, explores substance classification and hazard classification symbols, both old and new, along with the importance of labelling and safety data sheets.

 The course outlines how hazardous substances can impact on human health, how they enter the body, symptoms and specific health conditions.
 It also details actions to take to control the risks from hazardous substances, such as the use of personal protective equipment, and ways to deal with accidents and emergencies.